openSUSE/news-o-o/_posts/2014-09-01-things-i-learnt-with-the-zorp-and-opensuse-team.markdown

 ---
 author: Manu Gupta
+comments: true
 date: 2014-09-01 03:45:13+00:00
 layout: post
 link: https://news.opensuse.org/2014/09/01/things-i-learnt-with-the-zorp-and-opensuse-team/
+slug: things-i-learnt-with-the-zorp-and-opensuse-team
-title: "Things I learnt with the Zorp and openSUSE Team"
+title: Things I learnt with the Zorp and openSUSE Team
+wordpress_id: 18502
 categories:
 - Google Summer of Code
 ---

 Greetings everyone, this is Peter from Hungary.
 In the last few months I have spent a lot of time and effort to give something to the open source community in the framework of GSoC.
 The aim of my project was to implement a Load Balancer as a Service (LBaaS) Zorp (http://www.balabit.com/network-security/zorp) driver for OpenStack (http://www.openstack.org/) in openSUSE environment.
 <!-- more -->